-Manchester Beach, 136 miles north:
+Manchester Beach, 136 miles north

 Manchester is a classic beach with miles of sand, huge sand dunes topped with European beach grass, a stream cutting through the dunes to the water, and plenty of driftwood.
 The size (972 acres) of Manchester Beach permits seclusion.
 Wildflowers show lavishly here in spring, especially Douglas iris.

 Manchester Beach is accessible by three roads north of Point Arena.
 Alder Creek, Kinney, and Stoneboro roads lead to parking lots behind the dunes.
-Manchester State Beach runs the full 3-1/2 miles from Alder Creek to just north of Point Arena.
+Manchester State Beach runs the full 3 1/2 miles from Alder Creek to just north of Point Arena.
 There is a day entrance fee, plenty of parking, restrooms, and paths to the beach.
 Hiking trails crisscross the area.
 Fishing is popular for snapper and sea trout.

 The Alder Creek entrance at the north end crosses a San Andreas fault line that jumped 16 feet in 1906.
 After passing a marsh with abundant bird life, you reach the beach.
-Kinney Road leads you through sand dunes to the state parks campground and the beach.
-Stoneboro Road leads to the major bird habitat at Hunter’s Lagoon.
+Kinney Road leads you through sand dunes to the state park’s campground and the beach.
+Stoneboro Road proceeds to the major bird habitat at Hunter’s Lagoon.
 Rare and endangered whistling swans winter to the south along the Garcia River bottom.